-Students in grades 6-8 may be clustered in classrooms and may participate in compacted curriculum; compacted curriculum is generally for students who have been accelerated in math at earlier grade levels.
+Students in grades 6-8 may be clustered in classrooms and may participate in a compacted curriculum.
+A compacted curriculum is generally for students who have been accelerated in math at earlier grade levels.
 Teachers of the gifted sections of English Language Arts, Compacted Math, and Discovery courses either hold a gifted endorsement on their Ohio teaching license or participate in gifted professional development in accordance with Ohio rules.
 Service and programming options include the following:

-- English Language Arts Gifted Section A cluster class is a typical grade level class that includes 4-10 students who are gifted in the same area.
-This type of grouping allows for gifted learners to have access to similar-ability peers for collaboration and facilitates differentiation in the classroom without removing students to separate learning setting. - Compacted Math This is a sequence of middle school math courses that compacts three years of math (Math 6, Math 7, and Math 8) into two years during grades 6 and 7.
-Students then go on to take Honors Algebra I in 8th grade, thus opening space in the high school years for higher level math courses.
-While students do not need to be identified as gifted to enroll, provided they meet other eligibility criteria, these courses are considered a gifted service for students who are gifted in the subject area of the course.
-The sequence is also considered a subject acceleration for all students during the second year. - College Credit Plus (CCP) The program is available to eligible students in grades 7 through 12.
-Students may apply to and enroll in college courses as participating universities while still enrolled in Bexley City Schools.
+- English Language Arts Gifted Section Students identified as gifted in reading or superior cognitive ability will be placed in a section of English Language Arts taught by a teacher with training in the nature and needs of students who are identified as gifted.
+These courses are aligned to the Ohio Learning Standards for that grade level, but may use advanced-level texts to go into more depth or tie into more abstract concepts than a traditional class. - Compacted Math This is a sequence of middle school math courses that compacts three years of math (Math 6, Math 7, and Math 8) into two years during grades 6 and 7.
+Students then go on to take Honors Algebra I in 8th grade, thus opening space in the high school years for higher-level math courses.
+While students do not need to be identified as gifted to enroll, provided they meet other eligibility criteria, these courses are considered a gifted service for students who are identified as gifted in the subject area of the course.
+The sequence is also considered a subject acceleration for all students during the second year.

+• College Credit Plus (CCP) - The program is available to eligible students in grades 7 through 12.
+Students may apply to and enroll in college courses at participating universities while still enrolled in Bexley Schools.
 Students earn dual high school and college credit for these courses.
 Tuition and books are provided for students who maintain required performance levels.
 In some cases, they may also be considered an acceleration for participating students.
-Because these are true college level courses with the expectation of previous mastery of high school content, this program is typically only appropriate for a very small number of students in grades 7-8.
+Because these are true college-level courses with the expectation of previous mastery of high school content, this program is typically only appropriate for a small number of students in grades 7-8.
 Please weigh all options carefully when considering CCP.

-In addition to the formal gifted service listed above, gifted students may receive support for their talents and abilities as described below.
-These options do not require students to be identified as gifted in a specific area to participate. \\These options do not qualify as a formal gifted service per state rules.
+In addition to the formal gifted service listed above, students identified as gifted may receive support for their talents and abilities as described below.
+These options do not require students to be identified as gifted in a specific area to participate.

+These options do not qualify as a formal gifted service per state rules.
 Students in the course will NOT have the service listed or related goal on a Written Education Plan.